HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 During the installation and use of Windows Agent, it is crucial to ensure that the antivirus software program is not running.
 If the antivirus software restarts during the use of Windows Agent (either manually or automatically by the system), it may render Windows Agent unusable, leading to HyperBDR disaster recovery failure.
 :::

-## (Option 2: Intranet VPN access)Configure Huawei cloud Intranet DNS address for the network device where the Agent host resid
+## (Option 2: Intranet VPN access) Configure Huawei Cloud Intranet DNS Address for the Network Device where the Agent Host Reside

 ::: tip
 If your disaster recovery environment is interconnected with the production site's intranet through Huawei Cloud VPN, after creating the VPC Endpoint service, you need to add the resolution address of the Huawei Cloud intranet OBS VPC Endpoint service in the network where the production site's Agent host is located.
 :::

-### Configure firewall or network devices such as switches
+### Configure Firewall or Network Devices such as Switches

 ::: tip
 Example: Palo Alto Firewall